rightsoftend/unilib/README.md

 **arrayOfNumbersToNumber(arr: number[]): number** - concatenate a number array into a single number

+#### For large arrays, avoid: "Uncaught RangeError: Maximum call stack size exceeded."

+**maxNumberArray** - get the largest number in the array

+**minNumberArray** - get the smallest number in the array

 ### Crypt

 **getSaltAndHash(password, saltSize?: 16, options?: {})** - return an object with a hash and salt